-In FY2018, the NC comprises the following three (3) members, majority of whom, including the Chairman are independent:
+In FY2019, the NC comprises the following three (3) members, majority of whom, including the Chairman are independent:

-Gao Guoan (NC Chairman, ID)

-Koh Eng Kheng Victor (Member, ID)

-Wang Yiming (Member, NENID)
+Gao Guoan(NC Chairman, ID)Koh Eng Kheng Victor(Member, ID)Han Lianguo(Member, NENID)

 The NC has written terms of reference that describe the responsibilities of its members.
-The duties of the NC are as follows:
+The duties of the NC, among others, are as follows:

-- (a) review and make recommendations to the Board on all candidates nominated for appointment to the Board as well as to the senior management positions in the Company, taking into account the candidate's track record, age, experience, capabilities and other relevant factors; - (b) identify and make recommendations to the Board as to the Directors who are to retire by rotation and to be put forward for re-election; - (c) determine annually whether or not a Director is independent in accordance with the Guidelines 2.3 and 2.4 of the CG Code and other salient factors; - (d) decide, in relation to a Director who has multiple board representations, whether or not such Director is able to and has been adequately carrying out his duties as Director of the Company; - (e) put in place plans for succession, in particular, of the chairman of the Board and the chief executive officer of the Company; - (f) make recommendations to the Board on matters relating to the review of training and professional development programs for the Board; - (g) evaluate the effectiveness of the Board as a whole and assess the contribution by each Director, to the effectiveness of the Board; and - (h) procure that at least one-third (1/3) of the Board shall comprise of IDs. (or such other minimum proportion and criteria as may be specified in the CG Code from time to time.)
+- (a) review and make recommendations to the Board on all candidates nominated for appointment and re-appointment to the Board as well as to the senior management positions in the Company, taking into account the candidate's track record, age, experience, capabilities and other relevant factors; - (b) identify and make recommendations to the Board as to the Directors who are to retire by rotation and to be put forward for re-election; - (c) determine annually whether or not a Director is independent in accordance with the Provision 2.1 of the Code and other salient factors; - (d) decide, in relation to a Director who has multiple board representations, whether or not such Director is able to and has been adequately carrying out his duties as Director of the Company; - (e) put in place plans for succession for directors, in particular, of the chairman of the Board and the key management personnel of the Company; - (f) make recommendations to the Board on matters relating to the review of training and professional development programs for the Board; - (g) the process and criteria to evaluate the effectiveness of the Board as a whole and assess the contribution by each Director, to the effectiveness of the Board; and - (h) procure that at least one-third (1/3) of the Board shall comprise of IDs. (or such other minimum proportion and criteria as may be specified in the CG Code from time to time.)